mDIS For Developers (ICDP internal)

 dis_test

-(or similar) with some tables inside which match the real mDIS schema. - declare the following environment variables:
+(or similar) with some tables inside that match the real mDIS schema. - declare the following environment variables:

 MYSQL_PASSWORD, MYSQL_DATABASE, MYSQL_USER, MYSQL_HOST

 with appropriate values.
-Pro tip: create an .env file such that you can simply run. .env
+Pro tip: create a .env file such that you can simply run. .env

 .